 If you have an Enterprise plan, you can assign a role to each graph API key you create.
 If you do, the API key's permissions are limited to that role's permissions.

 You can't change a graph API key's role after it's created.
 Instead, create a new key with the desired role.

 A personal API key provides partial access to every graph in every organization you belong to.
-A personal API key has the same permissions that your user account has in each of your organizations.
+Specifically, it has the same permissions that your user account has in each of those organizations.